juliuste/sainte-lague/readme.md

 }
 const seats = 420 // number of seats to be distributed const opt = { // options, can be null
-	draw: false // if a draw would be necessary to determine the seat count (e.g. 11 seats and two parties with 100 votes each), the library will throw an error, unless you set draw: true, in which case it will assert the seat(s) randomly
+	draw: false // if a draw would be necessary to determine the seat count (e.g. 11 seats and two parties with 100 votes each), the library will throw an error, unless you set draw: true, in which case it will assert the ambiguous seat(s) randomly
 }

 const parliament = sainteLague(electionResults, seats, opt)